sequelize/sequelize/packages/core/README-BROWSER.md

 * Build the browser "bundle" via `npm run build-browser`.
 * Open `build-browser/index.html` file in a web browser and click "Run the Example" button.
-  * It's supposed to work after Sequelize browser bundle is fixed.

 ## Development